EU Deforestation Regulation

 Timeline

-• Operators and traders will have to implement the new rules of the EUDR by 30 December 2025.
+• Operators and traders will likely have to implement the new rules of the EUDR by 30 December 2025.
 SMEs will enjoy a longer adaptation period to 30 June 2026.
-This one-year postponement from the original application date was approved by the European Parliament mid November 2024.
+This one-year postponement from the original application date was approved by the European Parliament mid November 2024 but is now referred back to interinstitutional negotiations before the delay can become final.

 • Operators must ensure that the items entering the EU market are not from land that has been deforested or subject to forest degradation since 31 December 2020.